 – a biographical note (please keep this to 100 words or less).

 We will respond to all submissions within two weeks of the submission window closing date (although work submitted earlier will most likely hear much, much quicker on a rolling basis).
 We are a journal that believes in responding as quickly as possible – we know whether we like work or not, and don’t intend to keep you hanging.
 Given this, please no simultaneous submissions.

-Again, anyone who submitted work for consideration for issue 1, whether you were accepted or not, are more than welcome to submit for issue 2.
+Again, anyone who submitted work for consideration for previous issues, whether you were accepted or not, are more than welcome to submit for current and future issues.

 Congratulations!
 We are delighted to feature you in Impossible Archetype.
 We will be shouting out your work online and trying to get as many people as possible to read it.
 We will be shouting about your fantastic poem as, unfortunately, there is no payment.
 We would love to be able to pay you – we cannot.
 If that’s an issue, we understand, and lament the loss of your poem.